Click play to listen to this article.

 If you miss and love them, don’t hide it.
 Reveal your true feelings.
 If you aren’t happy with how they’re treating you on a date, tell them to show some respect.
 If they keep placing you in the friend zone, communicate that you don’t want to be friends and only want to see them romantically.

 Let your true intentions and wants be known.
 Be clear about them.
 And stay unattached to whatever answer comes back.
-And most importantly, always be willing to walk away from your ex if they can’t give you what you want.
+But, most importantly, always be willing to walk away if your ex can’t give you what you want.

-Paradoxically, it’s this boldness that causes you to build self-esteem and become more confident and more attractive.
-It’s this boldness that bestows you with the best chance of forming a healthy and lasting relationship with someone — with anyone.
+Paradoxically, it’s this boldness that causes you to build self-esteem, become more confident and attractive, and bestows you with the best chance of forming a healthy and lasting relationship with someone — with anyone.